Tuesday, June 12, 2012

 The Mistaken Identity

 Look around you.
 There is nothing without some Chinese stuff.
-Chinese is everywhere; They have reached every nook and cranny of the world.
-The Chinese food, the Chinese cuisine, the Chinese gadgets, the Chinese blankets, the commodities, the goods, everything.
-It has reached the place where Chinese people have not reached.
-It has dominated the market and the packet of the world.
+The Chinese are everywhere—they have reached every nook and cranny of the world.
+Chinese food, Chinese cuisine (yes, that's two ways of saying the same thing, but it's worth repeating), Chinese gadgets, Chinese blankets, commodities, goods—everything.
+It has reached places where Chinese people themselves have not set foot.
+China has dominated the market and the pockets of the world.

-Here in Bangalore, and particularly where I am living, Chinese people are rare despite the world’s largest population.
-There may be some political reasons--China and India.
-They are not seen like their goods, and they are so rare that many people ask me, many a time, “Are you from China?”
-I wanted to answer them by saying, “Only Chinese can be everywhere.”
-But I blurted out in quiet and unheard to them, “Do you think am I a dominator?” because the Chinese have dominated the world.
-I have Chinese like phallus but ways and manners are somewhat diverse.
-As I don jeans and shirts, maybe they think me a little un-Bhutanese.
+Here in Bangalore, and particularly where I am living, Chinese people are rare—despite their country having the world's largest population.
+There may be political reasons.
+China and India.
+Not exactly best friends.
+The point is, the people are not seen like their goods are seen.
+They are so rare that many people have asked me—many times—"Are you from China?"
+I wanted to answer by saying, "Only a Chinese can be everywhere."
+But instead, I blurted out quietly, unheard by them, "Do you think I am a dominator?"—because, as we all know, the Chinese have dominated the world.
+I have a Chinese-like face, but my ways and manners are somewhat different.
+Since I wear jeans and shirts, perhaps they think I am a little un-Bhutanese.
+Or perhaps they think Bhutan is a district of China.
+Geography is not everyone's strong suit.

 Only yesterday, a group of my new friends asked me the same question.
-I laughed at them, not to know about our countries and it even reached to my Adam’s apple, but it melted there with this, “Are you from Mars?”
-At times, people behave as if they are completely alien.
+I laughed at them for not knowing about our countries, and the laughter even reached my Adam's apple—but it melted there with this: "Are you from Mars?"
+Sometimes, people behave as if they are completely alien.
+And I say that with love.
+Mostly.

-The name they write makes me weird, ‘Butan,’ very shortcut indeed.
-Our Dolly-jolly madam, Chitra Das Gupta also calls me that I am from Butanic, a very unusual name madam!
-Anyway, I always have a good time explaining about my country, Bhutan.
-Its history, cultures, traditions, attitudes, manners, thinking, etc, and how it differs especially from China and others blah…blah…
+The way they write our country's name makes me feel weird: "Butan"—very short indeed.
+Our Dolly-Jolly madam, Chitra Das Gupta, also calls me someone from "Butanic," a very unusual name, madam!
+Butanic sounds like a new brand of organic tea.
+Anyway, I always have a good time explaining my country, Bhutan—its history, cultures, traditions, attitudes, manners, thinking, and so on—and how it differs especially from China and others.
+Blah, blah.
+But happy blah.

-For many strangers who have little or no knowledge of my country, I have become a real representative of my country.
-Ah…ha representative of the country!
-I describe the country like the next to heaven and everything perfect.
-Sometimes, I sound too chauvinist and patriotic when they see some Bhutanese hanging around with wines in Bangalore.
-“This is your country?” they say.
-I have no choice but to counteract Indians.
-“They have been influenced by where they are living.”
-Not a good excuse I guess.
-And this answer would really make them crazy.
+For many strangers who have little or no knowledge of my country, I have become a real representative of my nation.
+Ah-ha!
+Representative of the country!
+No salary, but plenty of responsibility.
+I describe Bhutan as next to heaven and everything perfect.
+Sometimes, I sound too chauvinistic and patriotic—especially when they see some Bhutanese hanging around with wine in Bangalore.
+"This is your country?" they say.
+I have no choice but to counter the Indians: "They have been influenced by where they are living."
+Not a good excuse, I guess.
+This answer really makes them crazy.
+You can almost see the smoke coming out of their ears.

-I usually conclude by saying that we are in the same boat (to balance the weight of nationalism (of course)).
+I usually conclude by saying that we are in the same boat—to balance the weight of nationalism, of course.
+Same boat, different oars, but at least nobody is rowing alone.

 Thursday, May 24, 2012